lpfahler/AI-Class/README.md

 # AI-Class
-Programs from AI of the Edge Class on Paul McWhorter's YouTube Channel.
+Programs from AI on the Edge Class on Paul McWhorter's YouTube Channel.